hardcodings/evilginx-phishlets/README.md

 DEVELOPER: https://t.me/pysmart

-I CAN BUILD ANY PHISLET YOU NEED
+I CAN BUILD ALL PHISLETS YOU NEED